Prosecutors: Man’s hatred was behind Minnesota mosque attack

 “I thought I was having a nightmare,” Omar said.

 Hari’s attorney, James Becker, told jurors that prosecutors have no meaningful forensic evidence that points to Hari’s involvement in the attack.
-He also said there are inconsistencies in the testimonies of his co-defendants, Joe Morris and Michael McWhorter, who are cooperating with investigators.
+He also said there are inconsistencies in the testimony of his co-defendants, Joe Morris and Michael McWhorter, who are cooperating with investigators.
 Becker urged the jury to keep an “open ear and independent mind” as the government attempts to prove Hari’s guilt without a reasonable doubt.

 “Your solemn duty, as I believe you understand, is to put them to the test,” he said to the jury.